LudicrousDevil/Executable-Parser_Elf-Parser/README.md

 # Executable-Parser_Elf-Parser
 AI generated code to get data from the .text sections from ELF or EXE files to begin working on a disassembler project

-Why AI? because this was just used to obtain EXE / ELF data or more importantly Valid data from a file that we can begin to disassemble into assembly code why not just use objdump or some other method?
+Why AI? because this was just used to obtain EXE / ELF data or more importantly Valid data from a file that we can begin to disassemble into assembly code.

+why not just use objdump or some other method?
 1. Learning 2.
 Why not 3. shut up with your logic

 YOU NEED TO COMPILE WITH AT LEAST C++20 OR NEWER, I ONLY TESTED COMPILING WITH C++23